Z-WavePublic/libzwaveip/README.md

 libzwaveip makes it easy to control Z-Wave devices from your IP network via a Z/IP Gateway.
 A Z/IP Gateway binary for Raspberry Pi is available here: [http://zwavepublic.com/developer](http://zwavepublic.com/developer).

+Questions?
+Please use the discussion forum at [http://forum.z-wavepublic.com/](http://forum.z-wavepublic.com/).

 Example applications
 --------------------
 Two example applications are provided: reference_client and reference_listener.
 The reference_client is